StudiedienstAntwerpen/be-cadastre/README.md

 The scripts (starting with 00_ etc) assume you have already followed the instructions you will find on the wiki here: https://github.com/joostschouppe/stats4belgium/wiki/Kadaster

+Scripts are written in SPSS.
+You can get a free one month trial version.
+The programming is quite simple, so it shouldn't be too difficult to translate the scripts into the language of your choice.